bruceyo/egcnplusplus/EHE_dataset/README.md

 The naming format of the exercise repetitions are like "S##A##L##.skeleton", where S indicates subject id, A indicates exercise id, L indicates number of repetition.

 ## Prepare Data Evaluation Protocols
+###Download the dataset
+The skeleton version is available at [EHE](https://github.com/bruceyo/egcnplusplus/blob/main/EHE_dataset/skeleton.rar)

-Download the dataset at [EHE](https://github.com/bruceyo/egcnplusplus/blob/main/EHE_dataset/skeleton.rar) Unzip the file ```skeleton.rar```.
+Unzip the file ```skeleton.rar```.

-Two evaluation protocols are used: Cross-Subject and Random-Division.
+### Two evaluation protocols are used: Cross-Subject and Random-Division.
 Use file ```polyu_elderlyhome_gendata.py``` to generate the data for experiments.

 *Note to set the ```skeleton data folder```, the ```output folder```, and the ```skeleton feature``` (i.e., position or orientation or both) at Line 129-133.

 ## Prepare Data for Pre-training